yasserius/satellite_image_tinhouse_detector/README.md

 <img src="https://github.com/yasserius/satellite_image_tinhouse_detector/blob/main/images/bad_5.png?raw=true">

 # How to improve detection
 * Train on larger dataset.
+(Active learning is a very good option.)
-- Use image augmentations like change in brightness, contrast, random crops and rotations.
+* Use image augmentations like change in brightness, contrast, random crops and rotations.